raisinghanii/EvolvFit-Task/README.md

 To run the task you may need the weights. download it from https://drive.google.com/drive/folders/1uJ1A3CwsDU2mc1s85CloT7-hU2j699OC?usp=sharing

-## To run or see the output go through livedetection file.
+## To run or see the output go through livedetection.ipynb file.

 The Dataset is not a good one and very small due to which I was not able to train a good model